Five Hong Kong speech therapists convicted of sedition over children's books about wolves and sheep – KION546

 The law, part of a 1938 Crimes Ordinance unused for decades, has been revived alongside Beijing’s introduction of a National Security Law to Hong Kong in 2020, which targets secession, subversion, collusion with foreign forces and terrorist activities — with a maximum sentence of life in prison.

-Last year a court ruled that parts of the original sedition law which referenced the monarch and the colonial administration could be converted to mean references to the central government or the Hong Kong government.
+Last year a court ruled that parts of the original sedition law which referenced the monarch could be converted to mean references to the central government or the Hong Kong government.
 A conviction carries a maximum two-year sentence.

 Other recent cases have included the sentencing of a 75-year-old activist to nine months in jail for planning to protest against the Beijing Winter Olympics earlier this year.
 Last month, two men were arrested under suspicion of violating the law in connection with a Facebook group they are said to have managed.